vtex-apps/store-image/docs/README.md

 The block still doesn't have CSS Handles for its specific customization.

 All CSS Handles available for the Image block are the ones available for the `slider-layout` block.
-Take a look at the Customization section in the [Slider Layout documentation](https://vtex.io/docs/app/vtex.slider-layout).
+Take a look at the Customization section in the [**Slider Layout documentation**](https://vtex.io/docs/app/vtex.slider-layout).